Rainingwatr/Rainingwatr/README.md

-I wana be proficient in Orbit (at least try :c)
+I wana be a local script